 The imagery offered by Google Earth is nothing new -- Google gets its data from other sources, after all.
 But the packaging is revolutionary.
 It no longer takes intensive research to track down a satellite image of the Egyptian pyramids or of the White House.
 It takes no research at all.
 All you have to do is download Google Earth and you've got a bird's-eye view of the world.

-For more information on Google Earth and related topics, check out the links on the next page.
+For more information on Google Earth and related topics, check out the links below.